Aussie Knockout Natalie Roser Shows Of Washboard Abs In Itty Bitty Bikini

 In the gorgeous photo, Natalie poses outside with a stone wall at her back.
 She is all smiles, flashing her pearly whites to the camera.
 She appears to be wearing minimal makeup for the shot, letting her true beauty shine through.
 She wears her long, blond locks down and slightly waved while holding a cup of coffee in her hand.

-The model’s amazing figure is on full display in pic.
+The model’s amazing figure is on full display in the pic.
 She is wearing a tiny black and white patterned bikini that leaves almost nothing to the imagination.
 Natalie is practically spilling out of the bikini top.
 But her ample assets aren’t the only thing getting attention in this photo.
 Natalie’s washboard abs also take center stage in the pic.
 The model completes the NSFW look with a pair of white sneakers and a black cardigan that is draped off her shoulders.

 The post has only been live on her account for a few short minutes but it’s already earning her a ton of attention with over 2,000 likes in addition to 30-plus comments.
 Some followers took to the post to gush over her killer figure while countless others asked where she got her swimsuit.
 A few other fans had no words and opted to comment on the post with emoji instead.